 Traditional BS Degree in Nursing

-Potential students wishing to be admitted into the nursing major must first be admitted into Nyack College and take the ATI TEAS exam.
+Students admitted into the nursing major must first be admitted into Alliance University and take the ATI TEAS exam.
 Students must maintain the minimum GPA requirements, complete prerequisite courses, and obtain the minimum ATI TEAS requirement in order to be considered in our selective nursing process.
 The clinical phase at the School of Nursing begins in both the Fall and Spring semester of each year.

 - Minimum high school Grade Point Average (GPA) of 3.0